Resource-Aware LLM Reasoning for Mobile Edge General Intelligence: Introduction

 However, deploying LLM-based agentic AI systems with reasoning capability in MEGI environments introduces significant technical challenges\cite{10879580}.
 Edge devices operate under tight resource constraints, including limited computational power, memory capacity, and energy budgets.
 Furthermore, the sophisticated reasoning mechanisms of agentic AI impose substantial computational demands.
 The dynamic nature of mobile environments introduces additional complexity through variable network conditions, device mobility, and heterogeneous hardware capabilities.
-Existing approaches often struggle to jointly optimize for these constraints while preserving the quality and efficiency of LLM reasoning \cite{feng2024optimizing,husom2025sustainable,wang2022self,yi2025edgemoe}.
-Recent studies further highlight the severity of this limitation: for instance, when GPU resources are constrained, aggressive quantization is often required for edge deployment.
-However, 3-bit quantized models can suffer accuracy degradations of up to 40\% compared with higher-precision variants \cite{husom2025sustainable}.
+Existing optimization strategies frequently struggle to reconcile these constraints with the demands of high-quality reasoning \cite{feng2024optimizing,husom2025sustainable,wang2022self,yi2025edgemoe}.
+Although recent studies have addressed specific aspects of edge deployment, such as service offloading \cite{feng2024optimizing}, model quantization \cite{husom2025sustainable}, or sparse activation architectures like EdgeMoE \cite{yi2025edgemoe}, they typically view the inference process as a static workload.
+This oversight fails to account for the dynamic characteristics of reasoning-enhanced tasks, where inference quality fluctuates with reasoning depth, and communication overhead scales with intermediate token transmission.
+Consequently, static methods are ill-suited for scenarios requiring flexible computation allocation among distributed experts.
+For instance, aggressive quantization is often employed to fit models onto constrained GPUs, yet this approach can degrade accuracy by up to 40\% compared to higher-precision variants \cite{husom2025sustainable}.